eMGie01/Portfolio-Marek-Galeczka/README.md

-# Portfolio
+# Portfolio (Marek Gałeczka)
-Repo for all of my portfolio projects
+Hello, this is my repo for all of my Projects